gcmt/vessel.nvim/README.md

 -- path as argument and open up a file browser in that path

 local vessel_aug = vim.api.nvim_create_augroup("VesselCustom", { clear = true })
--- notice the use of the "User" autocommand event vim.api.nvim_create_autocmd("User", {
+vim.api.nvim_create_autocmd("User", {
   group = vessel_aug,